Julie Pace

 Julie Marie Pace (born March 16, 1982) is an American journalist from Buffalo, New York.
 She was named as the executive editor and senior vice president of the Associated Press on September 1, 2021.
-Pace moves to the position after working as AP's Washington, D.C. bureau chief since 2017.
+Pace moved to the position after working as AP's Washington, D.C. bureau chief since 2017.
 She has worked at the AP since 2007 as a political journalist.

 Early life

 Pace is the daughter of James J. Pace and Diane M. Pace.
 Her father is the owner of I.G.S.
 Landscaping, which is a lawn maintenance company headquartered in Amherst.
 Pace's mother is a supervisor of radiology at D.I.A./Invision Health of Williamsville, New York State.
 She is a 2000 graduate of Amherst Central High School and a 2004 graduate of the Medill School of Journalism at Northwestern University.